VaidhyaMegha/vaidhyamegha-knowledge-graphs/README.md

   java -jar -Xms4096M -Xmx8192M target/vaidhyamegha-knowledge-graphs-1.0-SNAPSHOT-jar-with-dependencies.jar
   ```

-## Features as on current release - 0.4
+## Features as on current release - 0.5

-- **Summary** - One can move from any trial across the globe to medical vocabulary of diseases and interventions to research articles
+- **Summary** - One can move from any trial, across the globe, to medical vocabulary of diseases/interventions, to research articles.
+Also discover relationships b/w various medical topics through co-occurrences in articles.
 - Graph includes trials across the globe from nearly 20 clinical trial registries.
 Data is sourced from WHO's ICTRP and clinicaltrials.gov
 - Links from trial to MeSH vocabulary are added for conditions and interventions employed in the trial.
 - Links from trial to PubMed articles are added.
 PubMed's experts curate this metadata information for each article.
-- Three co-existing bi-partite graphs b/w trial--> condition, trial--> intervention, trial --> articles together comprise this knowledge graph.
+- 4 co-existing bi-partite graphs b/w trial--> condition, trial--> intervention, trial --> articles, article --> MeSH DUIs together comprise this knowledge graph.

 ## Release notes

+- v0.5
+  - Adding MRCOC to the graph for the selected articles linked to clinical trials.
 - v0.4
   - List of trial ids to be incrementally bounced against Entrez API to generate the necessary incremental mappings b/w trials and PubMed articles
   ```